ssddanbrown/spc/readme.md

 }
 ```

 The `checks` object keys are regex strings that will be checked against the URL.
 If the regex matches the URL the check content, provided as the value, will be search in the response content.
+The checks can be either a string or an array of strings to check against.